Page last updated on 9/22/2023

-The new COVID-19 vaccine is making its way to doctors' offices and pharmacies.
-Clinics listed below should also have the new vaccine soon; please check their websites for updates.
+In August 2024, the U.S. Food and Drug Administration (FDA) approved and authorized updated COVID-19 vaccines for 2024-25 to better protect people against COVID-19.
+Supplies of the updated vaccine will make their way to doctors' offices and pharmacies, as well as the clinics listed below; please check their websites for updates.
 Studies show the vaccines, formulated to target currently circulating variants, induce antibodies against a wide variety of COVID-19 viral variants and are expected to improve protection against serious consequences of COVID-19 infection, including hospitalization and death.

 Everyone ages six months or older should receive the updated vaccine as soon as possible, as long as it's been at least eight weeks since your most recent dose of any COVID-19 vaccine.